 1996 Action: Previously listed for temperature, conductivity, total phosphorus and fecal coliform.
 There is only one sampling station on this reach.
 All data are from a 1990 survey.
 For temperature, 5/5 (100%) of the samples exceeded the criteria.
 For conductivity, 5/5 (100%) of the samples exceeded the criteria.
 For total phosphorus 4/5 (80%) of the samples exceeded the criteria.
-For fecal coliform, 1/1 (100%) of the samples exceeded criteria.
 The criteria for temperature, conductivity, and total phosphorus are not supporting the designated use.
 Fecal coliform is Full Support, Impacts Observed.